mlesniak/homepage/content/index.md

 ## Projects

-Besides writing (technical) articels I'm a software engineer by heart, trying to work on a side-project (code or article) or research question all the time, e.g. as shown by my GitHub activity
+Besides writing (technical) articles I'm a software engineer by heart, trying to work on a side-project (code or article) or research question all the time, e.g. as shown by my GitHub activity

 ![](github.png 600)